Sergey-Stepin/masula.job-drone/drone/README.md

 - OpenJDK 17.0.4
 - Gradle 7.2

-Before building and using the service JDK and Gradle must be installed and configured properly (the configuration of java and gradle is out of the scope of this instruction)
+Before building and using the service, JDK and Gradle must be installed and configured properly (the configuration of java and gradle is out of the scope of this instruction)

 ### Build and test